-I know Kale better then he knows himself in some ways.
-While I wouldn’t call him a neat freak his room is usually immaculate and I knew the robe wouldn’t be left where it was unless he’d intended me to find it.
+I know Kale better than he knows himself in some ways.
+While I wouldn’t call him a neat freak, his room is usually immaculate, and I knew the robe wouldn’t be left where it was unless he’d intended me to find it.
 I rolled my eyes, chuckled at the gesture and wrapped the oversized robe around me before setting out in search of Kale.
 As I walked down the stairs the house was flooded with the strains of a beautiful but haunting melody that I instantly recognized.

 “That was pretty,” I stated and pressed my cheek against his.

 “I thought it would sound better on the piano,” he admitted.

 “Because it’s true,” he snickered.